itsmartinwho/foresight-cdss-mvp/README.md

     *   Alerts, Analytics, and Settings screens (placeholders or basic views)
 *   **Client-Side Routing:** Utilizes Next.js for routing, with a central `ForesightApp.tsx` component managing view rendering.
 *   **Glassmorphism UI:** Features a modern "glassmorphism" visual style for header and sidebar.
+*   **Consultation Duration:** Optional duration field for new consultations; automatically sets the scheduled end time based on the selected start time.
 *   **Responsive Layout:** Basic responsive design for different screen sizes.

 ## Target State Features (Vision)